ferrocene/ferrocene/src/expressions.rst

 * :dp:`fls_qvofy4wkql0s`
   :t:`[While loop expression]s`.

+* :dp:`fls_zyuxqty09SDO`
+  All forms of :t:`[borrow]s` except those of expressions that are subject to :t:`drop scope extension` to the end of the program and which are either :t:`[mutable borrow]s` or borrows of expressions that result in values with :t:`interior mutability`.

 :dp:`fls_3i7efddbsmn0`
 An :t:`expression` is not considered a :t:`constant expression` when it explicitly invokes an :t:`associated trait function` or uses